-PRESTIGE FORMAT: A prestige format comic is generally a square bound individual issue, usually 48-64 pages in length.
+PRESTIGE FORMAT: A prestige format comic is generally a square bound individual issue, printed on deluxe quality paper, usually 48-64 pages in length.
 Example: Batman The Killing Joke originally released as new material prestige format one shot.

 RATING – ALL AGES: Comics that are specifically made for kids or contain content that kids and adults can both read are commonly rated as being “all ages.”
 Marvel Comics has a line of all-ages comics as part of the Marvel Adventures line (Marvel Adventures Spider-man, Marvel Adventures Avengers) which feature the recognizable Marvel heroes in adventures that will be appropriate for young readers and can be enjoyed by older readers as well.
 A wide variety of all ages comic books and graphic novels can be found in Acme’s All Ages section.

 RATING – MATURE READERS: Mature readers is the rating given to comics

 containing material that is not intended for young readers.
 The content may include adult language, graphic violence as opposed to action, or situations young readers would be uninterested in.
 Marvel Max comics and DC Vertigo lines are intended for mature

 readers and many independent comics are intended for mature readers as